Sample Opening Statements

 VI.
 What is Wrong with the Defense?

 Crawford Sugar’s defense in this case is actually very simple: Michael Foster, the man who is the only living eyewitness to this accident, is a liar.
 That is their case and it is illustrative of how they see these facts.
 Under almost any scenario you can imagine, putting this obvious valve in saves Cindy Manning’s life.
-There is only one theory that can be offered to argue that putting in an additional valve wouldn’t have made a difference one of the employees was misusing the equipment.
+There is only one theory that can be offered to argue that putting in an additional valve wouldn’t have made a difference because one of the employees was misusing the equipment.
 So here is the theory you are going to hear: Mike Foster chose to use a dangerous procedure in his effort to clear the elbow and the strainer.
-He decided to use the head pressure from this 2-3-8 tank to clear the strainer.
+He decided

 After the accident, Crawford does an investigation.
 And they issue a report.
 And the report essentially says that it was the operator’s fault.
 But let’s take a look at this system.
 I don’t think any of you are plumbers, engineers, or pipe fitters.
 But if I give you the project of how you isolate risk from this elbow when working on this strainer, I’ll bet all of you would figure it out within 5 minutes.
 Put a valve right here.
 Then you can safely work on the strainer.